• Skip to primary navigation

 4. Bake until golden brown.
 A toothpick inserted into the center of the cake should come out clean, about 35 minutes.

 5. Allow cakes to cool in the pan for 5 minutes before turning out onto a wire rack to cool completely.
-When cool, frost with Cream Cheese Frosting.
+When cool, frost with cream cheese frosting.

 Cream Cheese Frosting